Forest Conservation Corps

 A Summer Youth Work & Learning Adventure

-* Provide worthwhile work and community service experiences for young people while protecting Rensselaer County’s parks, waters and other precious natural resources.
+Provide worthwhile work and community service experiences for young people in a nature setting

-Dyken Pond Environmental Education Center in Grafton, New York
+Week 1: July 22-July 26 – Dyken Pond Environmental Education Center

 A Typical Day?

 Students will spend roughly half of their day working on conservation projects, while the other half of the day will be spent learning about the environment, job skills development and enjoying the outdoors.
-A typical day might include clearing trails, entering data for a citizen science monitoring project, building an outdoor bridge or new trail signs, hiking, creating a survival shelter, doing team building challenges or boating on Dyken Pond.
+A typical day might include clearing trails, entering data for a citizen science monitoring project, building an outdoor bridge or new trail signs, hiking, creating a survival shelter, doing team building challenges or navigating your way with map and compass.